 No need to stress if you can’t make to campus!
 You can also book phone, Skype and e-consults.
 You can even bring a friend to an appointment, which is really handy if you’re both working on the same assignment or doing a group task.

-Learning Development can help organise your timetable or optimise your time management so you get the most out of your revision strategies.
+Academic Learning Support can help organise your timetable or optimise your time management so you get the most out of your revision strategies.

 “A student who wants some advice on their timetable might send their study load through to us, a list of their commitments, whether they’re a morning or a night person and we can help them construct a timetable,” Ms Hillier said.

-The REALLY amazing, almost too good to be true, service offered by Learning Development is providing feedback on your assessments.
+The REALLY amazing, almost too good to be true, service offered by Academic Learning Support is providing feedback on your assessments.